-- This article does not attempt to survey the law governing fee shifting, either in the U.S. or elsewhere.
-For such surveys, see Pfennigstorf (1984), Note (1984), or Tomkins and Willging (1986).
-It should be recognized, however, that there are significant areas of U.S. legal practice that do not follow the traditional American rule.
+This paper does not attempt to survey the law governing fee shifting, either in the US or elsewhere.
+For a continually updated account of US state and federal law, see Martin (2005, 2008).
+It should be recognized, however, that there are significant areas of US legal practice that do not follow the traditional American rule.
 Most important among these are the various federal and state statutes that entitle a successful plaintiff, though not a successful defendant, to court-awarded attorneys' fees as part of a recovery.
-Similar "one-way" fee shifting policies have also been established in both federal and state courts through a combination of statutory interpretation and common law development, though the scope for such interpretations at the federal level was substantially limited by the Supreme Court in Alveska Pipeline Service Co. v.
-Wilderness Society, 421 U.S. 240 (1975).
+Similar 'one-way' fee-shifting policies have also been established in both federal and state courts through a combination of statutory interpretation and common law development, though the scope for such interpretations at the federal level was substantially limited by the Supreme Court in Alyeska Pipeline Service Co. v.
+Wilderness Society.
 Such provisions and policies, which make up a central part of litigation practice in such fields as civil rights, consumer, and antitrust law, have only some of the effects of the traditional two-way English rule.
 Second, both federal and state courts have authority to award indemnification to parties who are victimized by abuse of process, though such authority is typically exercised only in response to egregious behavior.
 Examples include the provisions in Fed.
 R. Civ.
 Proc.
 11 dealing with frivolous or improper pleadings, and those in Fed.
 R. Civ.
 Proc.
-37. relating to discovery abuse.
-U.S. practice also provides litigants with an "offer-of-judgment" procedure under which a defendant can make a settlement offer to the plaintiff which, if rejected and filed with the court, creates a trigger for partial indemnification.
-Both of these specialized types of provisions - sanctions for abuse and offers of judgment - are discussed separately in section 7 below. - Conversely, even in jurisdictions following the majority or "English" rule, indemnification for legal costs is substantially less than complete.
-Court-awarded attorneys' fees obviously do not compensate for the nonmonetary and psychic costs of litigation.
-Even the monetary amounts awarded, furthermore, are limited by the judge's view of what expenditures are reasonable and, in some jurisdictions (e.g., British Columbia), by statutory schedule.
-Such judicial and statutory caps can and often do hold fee awards below the going market rate for legal representation, forcing winning litigants to pay the difference out of anticipated recoveries or their own pockets (indeed, Leubsdorf (1984) presents evidence that such court-imposed price ceilings were responsible for the historical development of the American rule in the first place.)
-Accordingly, the pure "English" and "American" rules discussed below should be understood as ideal polar cases, and the differences among actual jurisdictional practices as ones of degree along a spectrum ranging from lesser to greater indemnification.
+37 relating to discovery abuse.
+US practice also provides litigants with an 'offer-ofjudgment' procedure under which a defendant can make a settlement offer to the plaintiff which, if rejected and filed with the court, creates a trigger for partial indemnification.
+Both of these specialized types of provisions - sanctions for abuse and offers of judgment - are discussed separately in Section 7 below.

+Conversely, even in jurisdictions following the majority or 'English' rule, indemnification for legal costs is substantially less than complete.
+Courtawarded attorneys' fees obviously do not compensate for the nonmonetary and psychic costs of litigation.
+Even the monetary amounts awarded, furthermore, are limited by the judge's view of what expenditures are reasonable and, in some jurisdictions (for example, British Columbia), by statutory schedule.
+Such judicial and statutory caps can and often do hold fee awards below the going market rate for legal representation, forcing winning litigants to pay the difference out of anticipated recoveries or their own pockets (indeed, Leubsdorf, 1984, presents evidence that such court-imposed price ceilings were responsible for the historical development of the American rule in the first place).
+Accordingly, the pure English and American rules discussed below should be understood as ideal polar cases, and the differences among actual jurisdictional practices as ones of degree along a spectrum ranging from lesser to greater indemnification .